Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 "Ljörn!"

 The blond man jumped, coming back to his senses at his brother's call.
 "What?" the blond man sharply asked, breath still ragged.
 He was confused.
 For a moment, he was sure he had been found.
-And then he back on the boat, his seeker gone!
+And then he was back on the boat, his seeker gone!

 "You're doing it again," his brother said.